-Vinicius Amaral was born on the 27th of October, 1972 in the neighbourhood of Meier, Rio de Janeiro – Brazil.
+Vinicius Amaral was born on the 27th of October, 1972 in the neighborhood of Meier, Rio de Janeiro – Brazil.

-Vinicius Amaral became a prolific judo competitor, earning many medals in the sport, competing and training for the famous “Universidade Gama Filho”.
+Vinicius Amaral became a prolific judo competitor, earning many sports medals, competing, and training for the famous “Universidade Gama Filho”.
 Eventually earning his black belt 9 years after he started his journey in the Japanese grappling trade.
-Shortly after earning his judo black belt Vinicius bumped into the kid who had beat him 9 years before, in that event which led him to judo.
-Amaral extended his hand and thanked him for the life changing encounter.
+Shortly after earning his judo black belt, Vinicius bumped into the kid who had beat him 9 years before, in that event which led him to judo.
+Amaral extended his hand and thanked him for the life-changing encounter.

-From 1994/95 to 2000 Vinicius Amaral competed for the Brazilian National Judo Squad in international events, but in 2001 he became focussed on jiu jitsu, incentivized by Pedro Gama Filho, the leading figure of the Gama Filho University a team for which Amaral had competed in judo.
-Gama Filho had the intention of building a strong jiu jitsu team to rival the country’s top BJJ academies, recruiting Amaral with Carlson Gracie’s approval (up until then, Vinicius had always represented the CG academy in jiu jitsu).
-With a full salary from Filho, Amaral managed to focus solely on his jiu jitsu training.
+From 1994/95 to 2000 Vinicius Amaral competed for the Brazilian National Judo Squad in international events, but in 2001 he became focused on jiu jitsu, incentivized by Pedro Gama Filho, the leading figure of the Gama Filho University a team for which Amaral had competed in judo.
+Gama Filho intended to build a strong jiu-jitsu team to rival the country’s top BJJ academies, recruiting Amaral with Carlson Gracie’s approval (up until then, Vinicius had always represented the CG academy in jiu-jitsu).
+With a full salary from Filho, Amaral managed to focus solely on his jiu-jitsu training.

 Game Fight was created around 1999-2000.
 As turmoil hit the Carlson Gracie Academy, with the majority of the team going on to found Brazilian Top Team, and with Master Carlson living in the USA, Amaral became unsure of how the situation would pan out for the team’s affiliates, creating GF.
 This was just prior to Pedro Gama Filho’s offer, after which Game Fight was placed in the “drawer” and Vinicius became a representative of Gama Filho’s team.

-As a coach, Vinicius Amaral has helped develop numerous high level grapplers, none greater than Bruno Malfacine, the most successful roosterweight the sport has ever seen.
+As a coach, Vinicius Amaral has helped develop numerous high-level grapplers, none more significant than Bruno Malfacine, the most successful roosterweight the sport has ever seen.

 Vinicius Amaral vs Rogerio Siqueira